Skip to main content

 Probiotics are not the right first step for bloating in many cases.
 If you have SIBO (bacteria where they should not be), adding more bacteria can make symptoms worse.
 We typically remove or rebalance first, then add specific strains during the restore phase.

-Gluten is sometimes the problem, especially in celiac disease or true non-celiac gluten sensitivity.
+Gluten is sometimes the problem, particularly in celiac disease or true non-celiac gluten sensitivity.
 More often, the issue is the fructans in wheat, which are fermentable carbohydrates that feed bacterial overgrowth.
 We distinguish celiac, gluten sensitivity, and "wheat as bacterial fuel" with testing and a structured trial.

 Yes, we treat H. pylori (a bacterium that infects the stomach and lowers stomach acid).
 Ideally we use a non-triple-antibiotic approach when possible, since the standard regimens have rising failure rates.
 H. pylori is a gatekeeper infection that often opens the door for SIBO downstream.